Statflo/textkit-widget-events/README.md

 `EventNames.container.activeConversationChanged`: This event will include context data when a conversation changes within TextKit so you can know with whom you are speaking to.

+`EventNames.container.appContextChanged`: This event will include context data about the app session.

 ## Widget Types

 **Usage**